-What did you most enjoy about the WSU Vancouver campus and your program?
+What did you most enjoy about the WSU Vancouver campus and/or your program?

 How has WSU Vancouver changed since you were a student?

-How do you support WSU Vancouver as an alumna?
+How do you support WSU Vancouver as an alumni?

 What is your advice for current students or future Cougs?